 What if, instead of worrying about how your family would survive after you’re gone, you were able to rest in peace, knowing that they were well taken care of?

 You want your loved ones to remember you for the blessing you were, not the burden you left behind.
 That’s why it’s important to think about your legacy, which includes proper planning and attacking debt.

 Half the battle of leaving a good legacy is making sure you legally prepare for what will happen with your finances after you die.
 Having a will makes the probate process so much easier on everyone involved, so go ahead and check that off your bucket list pronto.

 Getting your affairs in order also means talking with your spouse and children about inheritance, and depending on the size of your estate, meeting with your lawyer.
 Yes, these kinds of conversations can be awkward and a little morbid, but they can save your family a lot of pain and stress later on.

 Get Out of Debt

 Ultimately, the best way to make sure your debt doesn’t affect your heirs is to not have any debt while you’re living.
 It’s tempting to postpone paying off your debt until you’re older, but as we know, debt often outlives the debtor.

 Don’t put debt on the back burner.
-You can take control of your money today with Financial Peace University (FPU).
-Almost 6 million people have learned how to pay off debt, save for the future, build wealth, and give generously—and you can be next!
-Check out this free sneak peek of FPU Lesson 1 and discover how to set yourself and your family up for a successful financial future.
+You can take control of your money today with a free trial of Ramsey+!
+Almost 6 million people have learned how to pay off debt, save for the future, build wealth, and give generously using the plan—and you can be next!
+Discover how to set yourself and your family up for a successful financial future.